Distributed Algorithms for Internet-of-Things-enabled Prosumer Markets: A Control Theoretic Perspective: Algorithms for Community-based Prosumer Markets

-Here, $\sigma_{i,x}(k)$ denotes the probability of prosumer $i$, responding to a demand for consumption of resource, at time instant $t_k$; in a similar fashion $\sigma_{i,y}(k)$ is defined, which denotes the probability of prosumer $i$, responding for production of the resource at time instant $t_k$. { As in the consumption case, the cost functions $g_i$ are chosen as increasing functions in each variable, to keep the probabilities $\sigma_{i,x}(k)$ and $\sigma_{i,y}(k)$ in valid range}.
+Here, $\sigma_{i,x}(k)$ denotes the probability of prosumer $i$, responding to a demand for consumption of the resource, at time instant $t_k$; similarly, $\sigma_{i,y}(k)$ denotes the probability of prosumer $i$, responding for production of the resource at time instant $t_k$, for all $k$.
+As in the consumption case, the cost function $g_i$ is chosen as increasing function in each variable, to keep the probabilities $\sigma_{i,x}(k)$ and $\sigma_{i,y}(k)$ in the valid range.
 However, the definition of $\sigma_{i,x}(k)$ and $\sigma_{i,y}(k)$ is slightly different from the consumption case, described previously.
-Now, prosumer $i$ updates its consumption and production of resource at each time instant in the following way:
+Now, prosumer $i$ updates its consumption and production of the resource at each time instant in the following way:

-Empirically, we observe that the time averaged consumption $\overline{x}_i(k)$ converges to optimal consumption value $x_i^*$ and similarly, time averaged production $\overline{y}_i(k)$ converges to optimal production value $y_i^*$ asymptotically.
-We describe the algorithm of the sharing platform in Algorithm \ref{Algo:SP} and the algorithm of prosumers in Algorithm \ref{Algo:pros}.
-We make the following remarks. \begin{remark} There is no explicit communication between prosumers.
-Thus, the algorithm is both low cost, in terms of communication, and is private. \end{remark}
+for all $i$ and $k$.
+Empirically, we observe that the time-averaged consumption $\overline{x}_i(k)$ converges to the optimal consumption value $x_i^*$, and similarly, the time-averaged production $\overline{y}_i(k)$ converges to the optimal production value $y_i^*$ asymptotically, for all prosumers in the community.
+We describe the algorithm of the sharing platform in Algorithm \ref{Algo:SP} and the algorithm of prosumers of the community in Algorithm \ref{Algo:pros}.
+We make the following remarks. \begin{remark}[Communication overhead and privacy] There is no explicit communication between prosumers.
+Thus, the algorithm is low cost in terms of communication and is private. \end{remark}

-\begin{remark} The gain parameters $\tau_x, \tau_y$ are small constants chosen to ensure $\sigma_{i,x}(k)$ and $\sigma_{i,y}(k)$ are probabilities; namely are in [0,1]. \end{remark} \begin{remark} The well posedness of our algorithm follows from the assumption of strict convexity of $g_i(\cdot)$, and that the constraint sets are closed and bounded; namely, that there exists unique optimal solutions to Problem \ref{prob_des}.
-To show that long-term average values converge to optimal values; we use the consensus of derivatives of cost functions of prosumers as described previously.
-That is,
+\begin{remark}[Probability bounds] The gain parameters $\tau_x, \tau_y$ are small constants chosen to ensure $\sigma_{i,x}(k)$ and $\sigma_{i,y}(k)$ are the probabilities; namely, are in [0,1], for all $i$ and $k$. \end{remark} \begin{remark}[Consensus of partial derivatives] The well-posedness of our algorithm follows from the assumption of strict convexity of $g_i(\cdot)$, and that the constraint sets are closed and bounded; namely, that there exists unique optimal solutions to Problem \ref{prob_des}.
+To show that the long-term average values converge to the optimal values, we use the consensus of (partial) derivatives of the cost functions of prosumers as described previously.
+That is:

 and similarly,

 for all $i,j \in \{1,2,\ldots,N \}$. \end{remark}